About AlgaeBase

 What is AlgaeBase?

 AlgaeBase is a database of information on algae that includes terrestrial, marine and freshwater organisms.
-At present, the data for the marine algae, particularly seaweeds, are the most complete.
-For convenience, we have included the sea-grasses, even though they are flowering plants.
+For the convenience of marine botanists, we have included the sea-grasses (about 100 species), even though they are flowering plants.

 Copyright and Intellectual Copyright

-Copyright and other intellectual property rights worldwide are claimed by AlgaeBase.
+Copyright and other intellectual property rights worldwide to the design and structure of the database and its web interface are claimed by AlgaeBase.

 Funding and sponsorship

-The Phycological Society of America, the British Phycological Society, the International Phycological Society, and the Korean Phycological Society kindly subvent AlgaeBase annually and AlgaeBase licenses its data to other websites to support its activities.
+The Phycological Society of America, the British Phycological Society, the International Phycological Society, the Japanese Phycological Society, and the Korean Phycological Society kindly subvent AlgaeBase annually and AlgaeBase licenses its data to other websites and organisations to support its activities.

 Contributors

 Many organisations and people have, funded supported and contributed to AlgaeBase since its small beginnings on 20 March 1996.
-A full list is here.
+A full list can be found here.

-We particularly appreciate the support of Dr J.A.
+We particularly appreciate the immense support of Dr J.A.
 West and Dr P.W.
 Gabrielson.

 Programming

-Programming is by Pier Kuipers, Caoilte Guiry, and Michael Guiry.
-Jonathan Guthrie was instrumental in programming earlier versions of the system.
+Programming is by Pier Kuipers.
+Jonathan Guthrie, Caoilte Guiry, and Michael Guiry were instrumental in programming earlier versions of the system.

 Bookmarking